Tech Made Simple

 You can also disable location services entirely if you aren't using them (or just want to save some battery power).
 From Settings > Privacy > Location Services, move the slider by Location Services to the off position.

-7. Turn on Optimize Battery
+7. Turn on Optimized Battery Charging

 All rechargeable batteries, including your iPhone battery, degrade over time as their charge is drained and refilled, resulting in a lower battery capacity that becomes noticeable in daily use.
 Get a handle on the overall health of your battery by going to Settings > Battery > Battery Health.
 There, you can view your battery's maximum capacity and whether it is operating at peak performance.
 You can also check that you’ve enabled the Optimized Battery Charging setting, which can help reduce battery aging.